The stationary and quasi-stationary properties of neutral multi-type branching process diffusions: Quasi-stationary limit of a subcritical multi-type branching diffusion

 for constants $b_1, \ldots, b_d$.
 Reinstating the $\phi_i$ via Eq.~(\ref{sMinusCi}) then gives

 The $b_i$ are determined from the first moments.
 Expanding in powers of $\phi_i$,

 Only the second term contributes to the first moment, leading to

-Comparing with the exact result to all orders in $\theta$, Eq.~(\ref{mu_i}) with $|\alpha| = \tfrac{1}{2}$, we see that the first moments are accounted for by $\zeta_0$, and thus $b_i = 0$.
-Incidentally, second moments can be calculated from the first term in Eq.~(\ref{zeta1ToOrder2}) as
+Comparing with the exact result to all orders in $\theta$, Eq.~(\ref{mu_i}) with $|\alpha| = \tfrac{1}{2}$, we see that the first moments are accounted for by $\zeta_0$, and thus $b_i = 0$, giving $\zeta_1$ as in Eq.~(\ref{zeta1}). \end{proof} \begin{remark} The inverse Laplace transform of $\zeta_0$ is

-and can be shown to be consistent to $\mathcal{O}(\theta)$ with exact results for special cases of rate matrix derived in Section~\ref{sec:QSSubcriticalMultiTypeMoments}.